dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-10-16

-- Shopped groccery at Fordinos
+- Shopped grocery at Fordinos

 ## 2021-10-17